 Thermal-mass gas metering: Proven for years, certified for the future

 Recent developments have brought the cost of thermal-mass technology to the point where it has emerged as a very attractive solution for gas metering applications.
 Long-term field reliability studies indicate that the lifetime of thermal-mass gas meter modules is significantly longer than the design life of a typical gas meter.
 The publication of a dedicated thermal-mass gas metering standard in 2021 recognizes the maturity of the technology and paves the way to more widespread adoption of this well-proven method for flow measurement in the gas metering industry.
-In addition to attractive cost, reliability and very compact size, thermal-mass technology also offers extensive self- and network-diagnostic capabilities1 (e.g. air recognition for tampering detection).
-Finally, the technology can readily cope with measuring natural gas with a very wide composition range, as well as natural gas-hydrogen blends2 of any concentration and pure hydrogen.
+In addition to attractive cost, reliability and very compact size, thermal-mass technology also offers extensive self- and network-diagnostic capabilities (e.g. air recognition for tampering detection).
+Finally, the technology can readily cope with measuring natural gas with a very wide composition range, as well as pure hydrogen and natural gas-hydrogen blends of any concentration.
+Direct energy metering is the next frontier, and it is clear that thermal-mass technology has a significant advantage over current solutions in this area.